Open Now — 24/7 Plumbing

 2. Limit What Goes Down Your Drain

-Besides water and soap, there shouldn’t be any unwanted items that make their way into the drain or toilets.
-You should never flush down toilet paper, cotton balls, feminine hygiene products or nappies toilets since they can cause clogging issues.
+Besides water and soap, no unwanted items should make their way into the drain or toilets.
+You should never flush down toilet paper, cotton balls, feminine hygiene products, or nappies since they can cause clogging issues.

 Even soap suds can clog the drain, so your drains will require regular cleaning to reduce the chances of any deposits that may restrict the water flow.
 Installing a drain cover is advisable to prevent hair or debris from clogging the toilet drains.